cs10/fa24/syllabus.md

 ### Reading Quizzes

-These are short weekly reading assignments that are submitted to Gradescope.
+These are short assigned readings each week.
 We will discuss them as a class during discussion section.
-They are required reading.
+They are required reading, and you will answer the questions on the discussion worksheets pertaining to the readings.

 ### Projects